fantasyland/fantasy-land/README.md

 ## How to add Fantasy Land compatibility to your library

-1. Add `fanatasy-land` package as a peer dependency.
+1. Add `fantasy-land` package as a peer dependency.
 Add in your `package.json`:

   ```js
   {